 Among those catering to this growing trend are grocery stores in the United States that feature a hot bar or ready-made food section.
 In fact, some grocery stores have even added “grocerants” where they offer restaurant-quality food in a section of their stores that resembles a restaurant setting.
 Some of these stores have found the offering to be more profitable than their overall grocery sales.

 How can food manufacturers, grocers and convenience stores cater to this growing segment of consumers and ensure freshness and quality?

-As busy consumers look for more on-the-go options, they’ve increased their demand and reliance on these fresh, convenient ready-made foods.
+Convenience continues to be the main driver of prepared food products, but consumers are still trying to avoid overly processed foods when possible.
+As busy consumers look for more on-the-go options, they’ve increased their demand and reliance on fresh, ready-made foods.
 As they become more popular, however, it’s crucial that convenience doesn’t drastically outweigh a product’s health benefits.

 One reason behind these unhealthy inclusions is that fresh, natural ingredients often have shorter shelf-lives, making them less viable to use in ready-made recipes.
 In addition, many foods formulated with fresh ingredients do not go through the freeze-thaw process well, which can drastically change the texture and mouthfeel of the product.

 How to Use Functional Whey Protein to Create Healthy, Convenient Ready-Made Foods

 Food manufacturers can overcome these challenges and create ready-made foods that are both convenient and healthy by using natural, functional whey protein ingredients to help reduce fat, clean up labels, and even enhance the taste and texture of their recipes.
 For example, Grande Bravo® functional whey protein can be used as a replacement for high-fat, high-calorie dairy products like cream, butter and cheese, and it provides consumers with the healthier, natural ingredients they’re familiar with, without the short shelf life.